Midnight1938/My_Rust_Path/Readme.md

-# Pipeviewer
+# Pipeviewer Modern

 ## About
+A modern implementation of the pipeviewer program.

+Named: Hands-On Systems Programming with Rust
 Rust systems application built during the course.

-Named: Hands-On Systems Programming with Rust

 By: Nathan Stocks

 ## Whats new